The oblique parameters in the 2HDM with Vector-Like Quarks: Confronting $M_W$ CDF-II Anomaly: Acknowledgments

 \section{Acknowledgments}

 We thank Junjie Cao for useful discussions.
 This work is supported by the Moroccan Ministry of Higher Education and Scientific Research MESRSFC and CNRST: Projet PPR/2015/6.
-M.B is grateful for the technical support of CNRST/HPC-MARWAN.
+MB is grateful for the technical support of CNRST/HPC-MARWAN.